Image credit: MIT Technology Review

 End of year is approaching quickly, planning your inventory purchases is critical for peak trading periods.

 Have you planned sufficient working capital for end of year supplier orders?

 Inventory management is a critical component to taking advantage of end-of-year sales.
 But, it doesn’t just stop there.
 How have you prepared for hiring and retaining part-time workers?
 How will you balance marketing expenses while ensuring your employees are paid on time?

-How much might it really cost you with Waddle?
+How much might it cost you with Waddle?

-Let’s assume by the time you pay your supplier up front, products are delivered and sold it’s a period of sixty (60) days.
-If you drawdown $25,000 for stock purchases from Waddle it might only cost you an estimated healthy $580.00 and you could pay it down in full at the eight week point without having to make any payments along the way to avoid any impact on your cash flow.
+Lets assume by the time you pay your supplier up front, products are delivered and sold, it’s a period of sixty (60) days.
+If you drawdown $25,000 for stock purchases from Waddle it might only cost you an estimated healthy $450.00 and you could pay it down in full at the eight week point without having to make any payments along the way to avoid any impact on your cash flow.

 Each and every time you need to purchase new stock you can draw down funds and repay them efficiently to maximise the profit you make out of each inventory cycle (purchase).